vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/virtual-tpm/README.md

 ### Do I need hardware TPMs to use vTPM?

 No, you do not need hardware TPMs to use vTPM.
-Although hardware TPMs are inexpensive and significantly improve the security of ESX, they are strongly recommended but not required for vTPM usage.
+Hardware TPMs are inexpensive, improve ESX security, and are strongly recommended, but vTPM does not require them.

 ### Why are there six questions about requiring hardware TPMs?